 Interestingly, this song was also the best-selling song of the 1930s.
 This song wasn’t Bing’s only song during 1939.
 At the same time, Bing had 24 more popular singles, all published in 1939 alone.
 But, ‘Silent Night’ is to this day, a real Christmas classic.

-‘Candle in the Wind’ was originally first-released in 1973 when it was originally written as a tribute to Marilyn Monroe.
+‘Candle in the Wind’ was first-released initially in 1973 when it was initially written as a tribute to Marilyn Monroe.
 Even then, the song was loved and gladly played.
 However, when Elton John re-recorded the song following the death of Princess Diana it become popular.
 It’s popular even nowadays.

-Elton performed the song at Diana’s funeral in 1997 and the same day he stated that he will never again sing this song alive.
+Elton performed the song at Diana’s funeral in 1997, and the same day he stated that he would never again sing this song alive.
 The song was an international hit and sold more than 33 million copies worldwide.

 1. Bing Crosby – “White Christmas”

-This is the ultimate Christmas classic song and it should come as no surprise that this single it number one best-selling single of all time.
+This is the ultimate Christmas classic song, and it should come as no surprise that this single it the number one best-selling single of all time.
 Also, this is one of the oldest songs on the list.

 ‘White Christmas’ has sold more than 50 million copies across the world and still enjoys chart success every Christmas season.
-Originally, the perennial tune was first released in 1942 and it was released by record label Decca, making its yearly appearance on the music charts as a mandatory yearly tradition.
+Initially, the perennial tune was first released in 1942, and it was published by record label Decca, making its yearly appearance on the music charts as a mandatory annual tradition.